 “There is a lot more uncertainty surrounding construction activity, costs and completion times,” said Ken Simonson, chief economist for the Associated General Contractors of America (AGC) in an early-2021 assessment.
 “Even when factories in affected countries re-open, they may not be able to get all of the inputs or labor they need,” says Simonson.
 “In addition, disruptions to internal transport, ship loading and unloading at U.S. ports will add to delivery delays, possibly for many months after the virus itself subsides.”
 He wasn’t wrong: Almost two years later we are still experiencing labor and material shortages.

 For commercial and residential general contractors, lumber and glass are often among the most in-demand materials.
-Lumber costs are on the rise again after prices dropped sharply over the summer of 2019.
+Lumber costs are on the rise again after prices dropped slightly over the summer of 2021.
 Good quality wood is not only expensive but hard to come by, especially during the pandemic due to delays in shipping, its prices have now stabilized.
 Glass brings its own slew of problems.
 Despite being common, it tends to be among the pricier materials used.
 It is also hard to work with, as certain types of glasses are very delicate, requiring specialized workers to handle.